aiidateam/aiida-tutorials/docs/source/sections/qe.rst

     Info: last time an entry changed state: 8s ago (at 23:32:21 on 2021-02-09)

 You may notice that ``verdi process list`` now shows more than one entry: indeed, there are a couple of calculations and sub-workflows that need to be run.
-The total workflow should take about 5 minutes to finish on the `AiiDAlab`_ cluster.
+The total workflow should take about 5-10 minutes to finish.

 While we wait for the workflow to complete, we can start learning about how to explore the provenance of an AiiDA database.